ILC sensitivity for leptophilic scalar dark matter: Scalar Dark Matter: Relic Density and Constraints on

 \item[$\bullet$] In the second case, we consider the possibility where dark Matter couples to all standard model fermions (SMF).
 In this scenario also, the DM couplings to all SMF are universal i.e. $g_{S/P}^f = 1$, for all SMF\footnote{We present the bounds on $\Lambda$ corresponding to this scenario only for reference.
 This is not relevant for the linear collider analysis discussed in the subsequent sections.} \end{itemize} Next, we calculate the relic density using micrOmegas~\cite{Belanger:2018ccd}.
 For this purpose we incorporate the effective interactions described by Eq.~\eqref{lag} via Feynrules2.0~\cite{Alloul:2013bka}.
 We present the relic density plots showing the upper bounds on $\Lambda$ in Fig.~\ref{fig:relicdensity}.
 These curves can be interpreted as follows

-\begin{itemize} \item[$\bullet$] The enormous difference in the $\Lambda$ values for the two scenarios results from the fact that the inclusion of all standard model fermions will lead to a higher self-annihilation cross-section.
+\begin{itemize} \item[$\bullet$] The enormous difference in the $\Lambda$ values for the two scenarios results from the fact that the inclusion of all standard model fermions will lead to a higher self-annihilation cross section.
 In this case, for $\Omega_{\phi} \, h^2$ values to be consistent with the current cosmological observations, higher $\Lambda$ values would be required.

 \item[$\bullet$] For the two scenarios, both scalar and pseudo-scalar interactions give nearly identical $\Lambda$ values.
 The difference becomes apparent only for the scenario involving quarks.
 This behaviour can be understood from Eqs.~\eqref{sigmav_S} and~\eqref{sigmav_P}, which clearly show that the quantity $\sigma^{\rm ann}_{S/P} \,v \propto 1/\Lambda^2$ and the dependence on $m_{\phi}$ arises only through other terms having a factor of $m_f^2/m_{\phi}^2$.
 However, for the DM mass we consider, this would only reflect in the case of annihilation into a top pair.
 Therefore, the curve for scalar interactions show a slight deviation (drop) around $m_{\phi} \simeq m_{top}$. \end{itemize}